 - 1/2 - 1 tablespoon water

-When yeast mixture is bubbling, add the cooled milk mixture in the kitchen aid with dough hook.
-Add the eggs eggs.
+- Scald milk, remove from heat and stir in 2 tablespoons of butter until it melts.
+Allow mixture to cool to room temperature.
+In a large mixing bowl, dissolve yeast in the warm water with 1 tablespoon of the white sugar.
+Let stand until bubbly, about 10 minutes.
+Add the cooled milk mixture to the yeast in the kitchen aid bowl with dough hook.
+Add the egg.
 Stir in the remaining white sugar, salt and nutmeg.
 Beat the flour into the milk/egg mixture 1 cup at a time.
 When the dough has pulled together, turn it out onto a lightly floured surface and knead until smooth and elastic, about 8 to 10 minutes or beat in kitchen aid for 5 minutes.

-Lightly oil a large bowl, place the dough in the bowl and turn to coat with oil.
+- Lightly oil a large bowl, place the dough in the bowl and turn to coat with oil.
 Cover with a damp cloth or plastic wrap and let rise in a warm place until doubled in volume, about 2 hours.
-When risen, punch down.
+When risen, punch down and make the filling.

-Roll dough out into large rectangles (approximately 10×16 inches or so).
-Sprinkle the filling evenly over the dough and roll up each half tightly like a jelly roll, beginning at the wide side.
-Bring the ends of each roll together to form 2 oval shaped rings.
-Place each ring on a prepared cookie sheet.
+- Roll dough out into a large rectangle (approximately 10x16 inches or so).
+Sprinkle the filling evenly over the dough and roll up tightly like a jelly roll, beginning at the wide side.
+See picture above.
+Bring the ends of each roll together to form an oval shaped ring.
+Place ring on a prepared cookie sheet.
 With scissors or knife make cuts 1/3 of the way through the rings at 1 inch intervals.
 You can put a ramekin in the middle of the ring if you wish.
-Let rise in a warm spot until doubled in size, about 45 minutes.
+Cover and Let rise in a warm spot until doubled in size, about 45 minutes.

-Bake in preheated oven for 30 minutes.
+- Bake in preheated oven for 30 minutes.
+When cooled slightly .
 Push the doll into the bottom of the cake.
-Frost while warm with the confectioners’ sugar blended with 1 tablespoons of water.
+Frost while warm with the confectioners' sugar blended with 1 tablespoons of water.